paulomarcos/RobotCourse/assignment2/README.md

 * Explain the cover story for the video
 * Explain how the agent's intentional behaviors are based on Cohen's definition
 	* Modify Definition 8.1, 8.2, or 8.3 for your explanation and write the logical formula in your report
-* Explain how do you want me ti evaluate your video.
+* Explain how do you want me to evaluate your video.
 -----

 # The Project